-We support learners to achieve qualifications in areas such as: Employment, Personal Progress, Functional Skills and Travel Training.
-Accredited courses are linked to EHCP outcomes, My Plans, pathways and student interest.
+We support learners to achieve qualifications in areas such as: Personal Growth, Skills and Engagement;, Functional Skills and Travel Training.

 Students are offered a range of opportunities to develop life skills with a strong vocational focus throughout the school but particularly for post 16 students.
-Opportunities based around the young person’s strengths and interests are identified in Careers Portfolios and inform work placements both on and off-site.
-Placements are linked to EHCP outcomes, My Plans and identified pathways.
+Opportunities based around the young person’s strengths and interests are identified in Careers Portfolios and inform work placements nad work related learning opportunities.
+Vocational placements are linked to EHCP outcomes, My Plans and identified pathways.

-Work experience is one of the most important link activities between employers and schools.
+Work experience and work related learning is one of the most important link activities between employers and schools.
 It is a significant step in preparing young people for adult and working life by developing their personal and social skills as well as the key skills they will need for the world of work.
 Holbrook School for Autism use the Gatsby Charitable Foundation’s Benchmarks to guide careers provision.
 Students are entitled to careers education and guidance that is impartial and confidential.
-It is integrated into their experience of the whole curriculum, based on a partnership with students and their parents or carers.
+It is integrated into their experience of the whole curriculum, based on a partnership with students and their parents/ carers.
 The programme promotes equality of opportunity, inclusion and anti-racism.

 Students use a Careers Portfolio to track careers provision and work related experiences.
 As part of student’s portfolio work they will have opportunities to visit colleges, attend Open Days and career guidance meetings.
 By year 14 we aim to have a named destination for all students in order to support our young people in successfully transitioning to intended destinations.
 All students will follow a careers programme to introduce them to the world of work and will have work experience placements and enterprise opportunities where appropriate.

-Educational outcomes are measured against linear and lateral progress.
-Key stages four and five are also measured through accredited outcomes.
-All students develop a personal Careers Portfolio from year 10, which will support future transitions and destination points.
-We promote a firm ethos of learning beyond the classroom and students engage in an extensive careers and work experience programme linked to personal outcomes and accreditation.
+Educational outcomes are measured against accredited outcomes and lateral progress.
+All students develop a personal Careers Futures Portfolio from year 7, which will support future transitions and destination points.
+We promote a firm ethos of learning beyond the classroom and students engage in an extensive careers and work related learning programme linked to personal outcomes, accreditation and destination.